flutter-cavalry/saf_util/README.md

       String uri, bool isDir, String parentUri, String newParentUri);

   /// Copies the specified file or directory to a new parent directory.
+  /// Returns the copied file or directory as a [SafDocumentFile] object.
   ///
   /// [uri] is the URI of the file or directory.
   /// [newParentUri] is the URI of the new parent directory.